Mike Slinn

 Installation

-OptionParser is part of the standard Ruby runtime library, so once Ruby itself is installed, there are no additional steps for installation.
+OptionParser is part of the standard Ruby runtime library, so once Ruby itself is installed, there are no mandatory additional steps for installation.

 Gemfile